iheid-library/iheiddown/README.md

 This GitHub repository provides an R Markdown template for writing a Masters or PhD Dissertation at the Graduate Institute of International and Development Studies in Geneva based on the [IHEID  LaTeX dissertation template](https://github.com/jhollway/iheidmytex) and R.

+## Features

+- Conforms to the PhD dissertation guidelines

+- All six title pages with IHEID logo

+- Front and back matter, including dedication, abstract, abbreviations, tables of contents, figures, and tables

+- Linked cross-referencing

+- And much more!

 ## Installing iheiddown

 1. Install [R](https://cran.rstudio.com), [RStudio version 1.2 or higher](https://www.rstudio.com/products/rstudio/download/#download), and [$\LaTeX$](https://www.latex-project.org/get/) on your system.<sup>[1](#myfootnote1)</sup>